micropython/micropython/atmel-samd/README.md

 # SAMD21x18

-This port is intended to be a full featured MicroPython port for SAMD21x18 based development boards including the Arduino Zero, Adafruit Feather M0 and Adafruit M0 BLE.
+This port brings MicroPython to SAMD21x18 based development boards including the Arduino Zero, Adafruit Feather M0 and Adafruit M0 BLE.

 ## Building

-The Makefile has the ability to build for a SAMD21x18, and by default includes some start-up code and also enables a UART for communication.
-To
-build:
+To build for the Arduino Zero:

-    make CROSS=1
+    make

-It will build for the Arduino Zero by default.
-You may change it by setting `BOARD`.
+To build for other boards you must change it by setting `BOARD`.
 For example:

-    make CROSS=1 BOARD=feather_m0_ble
+    make BOARD=feather_m0_ble

 Board names are the directory names in the `boards` folder.